wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     That address is also called by the AWS <strong>IMDS</strong> (Instance Metadata Service) service to obtain <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html">metadata</a> about each instance, including <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-categories.html#dynamic-data-categories">dynamic data</a> inserted into <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html">user data</a> (of up to 16KB after base64-decoding) specified during creation of the instance.

-    Unfortunately, that is also what hackers steal to download S3 buckets or perform queries on DynamoDB or RDS databases from outside the AWS environment.
+    Unfortunately, that feature is also a <a target="_blank" href="https://www.mandiant.com/resources/blog/cloud-metadata-abuse-unc2903">CVE-2021-21311 vulnerability hackers used in "UNC2903"</a> attacks which download S3 buckets or perform queries on DynamoDB or RDS databases from outside the AWS environment.

-    IMDS makes the AWS credentials available to <strong>any IAM role</strong> attached to the instance.
-So IAM roles and local firewall rules are needed to restrict access to IMDS.

-   <a target="_blank" href="https://www.youtube.com/watch?v=2B5bhZzayjI&t=22m16s" title="2019 re:Invent session by Mark Myland">DEMO</a>:
+   <a target="_blank" href="https://www.youtube.com/watch?v=2B5bhZzayjI&t=22m16s" title="2019 re:Invent session by Mark Myland">DEMO</a>, <a target="_blank" href="https://d1.awsstatic.com/events/reinvent/2019/Security_best_practices_for_the_Amazon_EC2_instance_metadata_service_SEC310.pdf">PDF</a>:
    Such data is <a target="_blank" href="https://www.tenchisecurity.com/blog/abusing-the-osquery-curl-table-for-pivoting-into-cloud-environments">vulnerable to</a> SSRF (Server-Side Request Forgery) attacks because when IMDSv1 was created in a less hostile world 10 years ago, it used insecure <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-dynamic-data-retrieval.html">HTTP GET requests such as</a> this (from CLI inside an EC2 instance) to list metadata keys:

    <tt>http://169.254.169.254/latest/meta-data/ && echo</tt>